OHIO-ECT/ECT-Lab-Introduction/tasks/gns3-server.md

 4. Change the "Host binding" from `localhost` to `0.0.0.0`.

+5. Get the password from the server `rep password ~/.config/GNS3/2.2/gns3_server.conf`

 # On each gHost that will serve as a client.

-5. Un-check "Enable local server"
+6. Un-check "Enable local server"

-6. Enter the internal IP address of the gHost that will function as the server.
+7. Enter the internal IP address of the gHost that will function as the server.

 ![](./images/gns3-server-settings.png)

-7. Save the configuration.
+8. Save the configuration.

-8. Close and reopen GNS3.
+9. Close and reopen GNS3.

-9. The open projects dialog should show the projects from the "server" gHost.
+10. The open projects dialog should show the projects from the "server" gHost.

 # Loading local projects again
 To reopen projects on each client gHost.